jeanprbt/dataringz/README.md

 > Course project of Data Visualization (COM-480 @ EPFL)

 This repository contains a web app to visualize information from this [extensive dataset](https://www.kaggle.com/datasets/piterfm/paris-2024-olympic-summer-games) about [Paris 2024](https://www.olympics.com/en/olympic-games/paris-2024) Olympics.
 The app centers around an interactive map of Paris, allowing users to click on olympics venues to view details about the sports held there, the athletes involved, related events, and more.
-A search bar enables quick navigation to specific venues, sports, athletes, or events, while a “globe mode” offers a global view of the participating countries.
+A search bar enables quick navigation to specific venues, sports, athletes, or events, while a "globe mode" offers a global view of the participating countries.

 ## Technical setup